qwerty12/X250-Hackintosh/README.md

 When (if) the patches are applied upstream, I will delete the copy here.
 OS-X-BrcmPatchRAM.tar.xz contains the modified source, but without the .git and firmware folders from RehabMan/OS-X-BrcmPatchRAM to save lots of space.
 BrcmFirmwareRepo.kext can be taken from the latest release of the [original project](https://bitbucket.org/RehabMan/os-x-brcmpatchram/downloads/).

-Place BrcmFirmwareRepo.kext into /Library/Extensions (you must `chmod` and `chown` this properly as was demonstrated in the AppleHDA section).
+If it exists, BrcmBluetoothInjector.kext needs to be placed into EFI/Clover/kexts/Other.

+Place BrcmFirmwareRepo.kext into /Library/Extensions.
 Place BrcmPatchRAM2.kext into /kexts, a folder you'll need to create yourself.
-Again, permissions must be set correctly (755, root:wheel) on the /kexts folder and BrcmPatchRAM2.kext.
+As demonstrated in the AppleHDA section, appropriate permissions must be set correctly (`chmod` 755, `chown` root:wheel) on the /kexts folder, BrcmFirmwareRepo.kext and BrcmPatchRAM2.kext.

 Run `EDITOR=nano sudo visudo` and add the following rule at the end: